I have had quite churning last few days. I read ‘If’ by Rudyard Kipling

 them (The English Teacher) searingly personal that left deep imprint on me.
 Narayan,

-like Kipling, was also a gifted writer and exceedingly funny who created
+like Kipling, was also a brilliant writer and exceedingly funny who created

 endearing characters, nostalgic reminder of innocent world gone by that you